Citrine at a Glance

 Formation Process

-Natural Citrine forms when amethyst or smoky quartz is heated by geothermal activity deep within the Earth, causing the iron impurities within the quartz to oxidize and produce its characteristic golden-to-amber color.
-This natural heating process occurs over millions of years in volcanic or hydrothermal environments where temperatures reach approximately 300-500 degrees Celsius.
-True natural Citrine is relatively rare in nature — the vast majority of commercial Citrine on the market is actually amethyst that has been heat-treated in laboratories to achieve a similar color.
-Natural Citrine tends to have a paler, more subdued yellow-to-honey color, while heat-treated material typically displays a deeper reddish-orange or brownish-orange hue.
+Natural Citrine forms when amethyst or smoky quartz is heated by geothermal activity, causing iron impurities in the quartz to oxidize and produce the characteristic golden-to-amber color.
+This natural heating happens over millions of years at temperatures of roughly 300-500 degrees Celsius.
+True natural Citrine is rare.
+The vast majority of commercial Citrine is amethyst heat-treated in furnaces to produce a similar color.
+Natural Citrine tends to be a paler, more subdued yellow-to-honey, while heat-treated material is usually a deeper reddish-orange or brownish-orange.

 Varieties